You need to enable JavaScript in order to use the AI chatbot tool powered by ChatBot

 • Multi-Step Reasoning: Executes and refines complex workflows.

-• Inter-Agent Collaboration: Works with other agents or humans to co-create outcomes.
+• Inter-Agent Collaboration: Works with other AI agents or humans to co-create outcomes.

-It also redefines what is an agentic workflow: an autonomous chain of decisions and actions taken by AI agents to meet dynamic objectives.
+Agentic AI redefines what an agentic workflow is: an autonomous chain of decisions and actions taken by AI agents to meet dynamic objectives.
 This shifts the automation conversation from tasks to outcomes.
+When enterprises evaluate AI agents vs RPA, this goal-driven architecture is the core distinction, and why RPA vs AI agents is increasingly a question of scope, not superiority.

 Download Checklist